What is survey response rate and why is it important for your research?

-Some people use the terms response rate and completion rate synonymously.
+Some people believe the terms response rate and completion rate are synonymous.
 But, in online survey research, these two terms have different meanings.

 Where response rate is meant to identify the percentage of your sample to respond to your survey, completion rate determines the percentage of respondents who completed your survey.

 Your survey responses rate is meant to determine whether your respondents are representative of a wider sample.
 A low response rate would mean your results is not representative, whereas a high response rate would indicate a representative set of results.

 If you’re struggling to find survey respondents, take a look at how to increase survey response rates.

 Survey & Forms | Email Marketing | Landing Pages

 Sign up for a trial with Shout and start creating campaigns, conducting research and testing our features for free.